ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 And finally, we have *Construction Messages* and *Identity Manifests* that initiate a Thing's (re)configuration or its comissioning, the latter of which perform an initialization primarily with identity information such as the Thing's manufacturer or its device identifier.

-As we can see, the great amount of variation within the state report archetype in the case of messages 1 to 3 comes from the different kinds and the characteristic of the information that is the reported in the eventual message.
-However, the message format stays identical across the three manifestations of the archetype.

-In the remainder of this section, we will discuss the differences of these three messages in particular and will also deal with the potential modelling of construction messages.
+In the remainder of this section, we will discuss the differences between the different archetype manifestations.

 ## Context Snapshots